Azure/azure-storage-fuse/README.md

 - Option to dump logs to syslog or a file on disk
 - Support for config file encryption and mounting with an encrypted config file via a passphrase (CLI or environment variable) to decrypt the config file
 - CLI to check or update a parameter in the encrypted config
+- Set MD5 sum of a blob while uploading
+- Validate MD5 sum on download and fail file open on mismatch
+- Large file writing through write streaming

  ## Blobfuse2 performance compared to blobfuse(v1.x.x)
 - 'git clone' operation is 25% faster (tested with vscode repo cloning)